mlberkeley/blog/_posts/2017-10-29-adversarial-examples.markdown

 <center>
   <div style="max-width: 70%;">
    <p style="font-size: 16px;">
-     An adversarial example with noise in the background. <b>Click the image</b> to see the original "9."
+     An adversarial example with noise in the background. <b>Click on the image</b> to toggle between the original and the adversarial example.
    </p>
   </div>
 </center>